filippob/introduction_to_gwas/README.md

 - Lab 12 The GWAS pipeline for continuous phenotype [Filippo]
 - Lab 13 The GWAS pipeline for binary phenotype [Filippo]
 - Lab 14 Introducing the exercise (+ light touch on RMarkdown) [Filippo]
-- Collaborative exercise: Let's build our own GWAS pipeline on new data [Filippo]
+- Collaborative exercise: Let's build our own GWAS pipeline on new data [Filippo, Oscar, Christian]
-- Discussion Q&A on building pipelines for GWAS
+- Discussion Q&A on building pipelines for GWAS [Filippo, Oscar, Christian]

 **day 5**

-- Lecture 11 GWAS models for categorical traits (a primer)
+- Lecture 11 GWAS models for categorical traits (a primer) [Filippo]
-- Lecture 12 GWAS models for longitudinal data (a primer)
+- Lecture 12 GWAS models for longitudinal data (a primer) [Filippo]
-- Lecture 13 A light touch on post-GWAS analysis
+- Lecture 13 A light touch on post-GWAS analysis [Oscar]
 - Lecture 14 A glimpse on ROH-based alternative [Filippo]
 - Kahoot quiz on what we learned about GWAS!
 [Filippo, Oscar, Christian]
 - Wrap-up discussion on GWAS [Filippo, Oscar, Christian]